-The 2.5-liter turbo engine is designed to operate using premium unleaded gasoline with an octane rating of 91 AKI or higher.
-If premium unleaded gasoline is not available, regular unleaded gasoline with an octane rating of 87 AKI or higher may be temporarily used.
+The engine is designed to operate using premium unleaded gasoline with an octane rating of 91 AKI (95 RON) or higher.
+If premium unleaded gasoline is not available, regular unleaded gasoline with an octane rating of 87 AKI (90 RON) or higher may be temporarily used.
 For optimum engine performance and driveability, it is required that you use premium grade unleaded gasoline.

-Be sure to use premium unleaded gasoline of 91 AKI or higher for turbo engine models.
-If other gasoline (lower than 91 AKI) is used, knocking, reduced output and poor accelerator response will result.
+Be sure to use premium unleaded gasoline of 91 AKI (95 RON) or higher for turbo engine models.
+If other gasoline (lower than 91 AKI (95 RON)) is used, knocking, reduced output and poor accelerator response will result.